 It’s with a heavy heart, that after six years of what I thought was a fulfilling relationship between us, I have to write this letter.
 I confess, I took you for granted.
 I thought you would be around forever.
 But, I still feel betrayed.
 I invested — like millions of others — my blood, sweat, … Continue reading Dear Google Plus,

 Mona Finch placed another pie in the showcase cabinet taking care to arrange each just right for customer presentation.
 The fruit and cream pies sold year around, but from September through December, more pumpkin pies sold than the rest of the year combined.
 She loved pumpkin above all other pies.
 Her pumpkin pies had always … Continue reading Unchosen Pumpkins

 The sun’s warm reappearance was anti-climactic in it’s promise of comfort and security as it peeked over the horizon.
 Fingerlike rays danced bashfully around the clouds reflected the expanse of the turquoise water as far as the eye could see.
 It was as if the sun knew about the horrific damage done in it’s absence. … Continue reading The Beauty and the Oddities

 Do you know your Roots?
 Nothing will ground you more.

-The mining town of Bellview, population 894, eventually got used to Henry Tingle.
-Since he was a child, stares followed him and whispers travelled quickly down sidewalks, passed through homes, and around stores aisles about his oddness.
-Henry learned early how to pretend not to see, or hear them.
-Still, he saw and heard.
-Henry … Continue reading Henry Tingle’s Christmas Wish
+The little mining town of Bellview, population 1,693, eventually got used to Henry Tingle.
+Since he was old enough to walk, stares followed him and whispers travelled quickly down sidewalks, passed through homes, and around stores aisles about his strangeness.
+Henry learned early how to pretend not to see or hear them.
+Still, he saw … Continue reading Henry Tingle’s Christmas Wish

 Before I get into the main topic of this post: